buildbot/buildbot/master/docs/developer/config.rst

 Error Handling
 ==============

-If any errors are encountered while loading the configuration :py:exec:`buildbot.config.error` should be called.
+If any errors are encountered while loading the configuration :py:function:`buildbot.config.error` should be called.
 This can occur both in the configuration-loading code, and in the constructors of any objects that are instantiated in the configuration - change sources, slaves, schedulers, build steps, and so on.